adgreen93/kobenoperator/README.md

 This app was built using [Botkit](https://github.com/howdyai/botkit).

-* Release date will be January 2017 - I may use actual bars or just use dummy data - but either way it'll be hosted on Heroku, and available to the general public to experiment with.
+* This will be hosted on Heroku, and available to the general public to experiment with.
+* It's connected to a database of forty bars.
+Mongoose is the DB driver.

 ## Features